 Of course, with a slight decalage of time, the hit of 1826 reached the colonies.
 America first.
 It was being advertised (along with Vestris's other hit 'Hurrah for the Bonnets of Blue') 'as sung by Miss Clary Fisher' as early as October 1827.
 She dressed as a Flemish peasant, so was she copying Emma or Eliza?

-Seemingly introduced to Australia by Cordelia Cameron circa 1834, it became decidedly popular, there, being sung in concert for many years, in its solo, duo and parody versions, and the title-phrase became long ingrained down-under, as it had elsewhere, in the slang of the times.
+Seemingly introduced to Australia by Cordelia Cameron, circa 1834, it became decidedly popular, there, being sung in concert for many years, in its solo, duo and parody versions, and the title-phrase became long ingrained down-under, as it had elsewhere, in the slang of the times.
 From there the song voyaged to Patna and Dinapore and spots and eras beyond...

 In 1969, I danced (believe it or not) on the London stage an Englishman's idea of a Schuhplattler to the strains of 'Buy a Broom' aka 'Ach, du lieber Augustin' ...

+And look!
 Jean-Christophe Keck has come up with a French broom seller ... sung by the wonderful Joseph Kelm ..

 Must find the words ...